aedobbyn/beer-data-science/compile/compile.md

 Now we're left with something of a sparse matrix of all the ingredients compared to all the beers.
 Scroll right to see the extent of the granularity this affords us.

+For instance, if certain hops or malts are very predictive of style, we can incorporate this easily into a model.

 ```r
 kable(beer_dat_sparse[1:20, ])
 ```